Electric conductivity in non-Hermitian holography: Non-Hermitian Holography

 From the background solutions, we study the phase structure in the ($N^2/\mu^2$, $\abs{T}/\mu$) plane numerically.
 This is shown in Fig.~\ref{fig:PhasesCharge}.
 In particular, we find that the global phase structure above $\abs{T}/\mu\approx0.02$ is similar to the neutral case in Fig.~\eqref{fig:PhaseDiagram}.

 Below $\abs{T}/\mu\approx 0.02$, the system has the superconducting instability of the $U(1)$ scalar field of \cite{Hartnoll:2008vx,Gubser:2008px}.
-When $N=0$, this is a second-order phase transition, while for $N^2>0$, the transition becomes a cross-over.
+When $N=0$, this is a second-order phase transition, while for $N^2\neq 0$, the transition becomes a cross-over, namely, the VEV $\avg{O}$ grows smoothly from a non-zero value below the critical temperature.
+For the holographic superconductor, this crossover was studied in \cite{ammon2022pseudo}.
 Since the transition temperature is very small, we do not display it in Fig.~\ref{fig:PhasesCharge}.